stevewhitmore/angular-wordpress-integration-starter/README.md

 Also, Angular is awesome, and not nearly as cumbersome as it may have earned a reputation for in its early days.

+You can get more details about how this all works in [this article](https://dev.to/stevewhitmore/take-your-wordpress-site-farther-with-angular-3o6p).

 ## Setup

 1. `cd app && npm i` to get things started.